yokoffing/Betterfox/README.md

 # BetterFox /v.74
 about:config tweaks to enhance <a href="https://www.mozilla.org/en-US/firefox/new/">Mozilla Firefox</a>.
-Files are updated as needed for your <a href="http://kb.mozillazine.org/User.js_file">user.js</a> file.
+Files are updated as needed for your <a href="http://kb.mozillazine.org/User.js_file">user.js</a>.

 ## Three simple goals: